 It can be all too easy to skip through your travels in Peru in a mad rush to get to the big sights.
 Machu Picchu, Cusco, Lima and the Amazon can be so high up on traveller’s bucket lists that they leave little time to see lesser-known places and destinations.

-Peru’s southern coast and its surrounds can feel a little out of the way but boast a number of interesting destinations.
+Peru’s southern coast and its surrounds can feel a little out of the way but boast a number of interesting finds.
 Perhaps none more so than the Ballestas Islands.

 “The Poor Man’s Galapagos”.
 Doesn’t sound that appealing right?
 It’s the kind of moniker that makes you question whether a visit to the Ballestas Islands is worth it.